Wild Horse Preservation Society is a 501(c)(3) Non-Profit

 • Repair of fencing along the base of Sheep Mountain from the State Lease (Section 36, T55N, R77W) extending to the northern boundary of the WHR property line near Highway 130 (approximately 10 miles of fencing).
 Without this fencing, the horses cannot remain on the ranch.
 This project was completed on July 4, 2020.
 Representatives of the US Forest Service inspected and approved the fence on July 13, 2020.

 • Manage the size of the herd through gelding operations for the studs and birth control initiatives for the mares.
-Since April 2021 Fertility Control Program resulted in the gelding of 39 studs and the vaccination of 60 mares with Gonacon (birth control vaccine).
+Mares under our management have been treated with GonaCon (birth control vaccine).
+Stallions processed through the fertility control program have been gelded.
 Horses were successfully soft-gathered (corral with hay) and families were kept together resulting in a low-stress environment for the horses (and the humans).
-Our Fertility Control Program will be conducted annually to control reproduction rates and explore the efficacy of different birth control vaccines.
+Our Fertility Control Program is conducted annually to control reproduction rates and explore the efficacy of birth control vaccines.
 The results will be shared with the BLM.
+All treated horses are branded for easy identification.

 • Establish supplemental feeding and watering program for horses during severe weather conditions when food and water are scarce.
-We have feeding stations that are being supplied in the winter with hay to feed the horses.
+Designated hay feeding stations located across the ranch in the winter provide feed for the horses.
 Several watering stations provide liquid water during freezing weather or summer heat.

 • Obtain emergency medical services for injured horses, where possible.
 Our foal rescue program has been extremely successful.
-Foals were reported quickly, allowing for timely recovery of the abandoned babies.
+Foals are reported quickly by residents, allowing for timely recovery of the abandoned babies.

 • Establish adoption program with Wild Horse Ranch residents and local ranches to take in abandoned foals.
 Several rescue foals have been placed with residents and they are thriving.